Convert videos to 60fps (Updated 10 Jan 2013)

 Any comments are appreciated.
 If you can think of an improvement to the script, or to the process, or if you just found it useful and want to say thanks, please do leave a comment.
 I would love to know that it's being used.

-If you want to donate to me, you can do so here:
+If you want to donate to help me with server costs and time spent keeping this article updated, you can do so here with my thanks 🙂

 FAQ: